Karthikay2002/We3DeGames/README.md

 1. Revise Network: We used Revise Network to create and manage Dynamic NFT's.
 2. Tatum API: We used Tatum API to get Wallet Data, and mint NFT's.
 3. Unity Engine: Used to build games!
-4. Tensor Flow: Used to make the prediction model, for the risk management
+4. Tensor Flow: Used to make the prediction model, for analysing and predicting the risk management.
 5.

 # How We Built It:

 # Steps To Run:
+1.
 # Images of The Project: